 The Audit Committee meets at least twice a year with the Auditor.
 The Auditor provides a planning report in advance of the preparation of the Annual Report and a report on the annual audit.
 The Audit Committee has an opportunity to question and challenge the Auditor in respect of each of these reports.
 In addition, the Audit Committee Chairman discusses the audit plan and results of the audit with the external Auditor prior to the relevant Audit Committee meeting.
 After each audit, the Audit Committee reviews the audit process and considers its effectiveness.
-The review of the 2022 audit concluded that the audit process had worked well, and that the key matters had been adequately addressed by the auditors in 2022, KPMG LLP.
+The review of the 2023 audit concluded that the audit process had worked well, and that the key matters had been adequately addressed by the auditors.
 At least once a year, the Audit Committee has an opportunity to discuss any aspect of the Auditor's work with the Auditor in the absence of the Investment Manager and administrators.

 The Audit Committee specifically considered and discussed with the Auditor the use of Alternative Performance Measures in this Annual Report.
 The Auditor made a number of recommendations, which have been incorporated in the Annual Report.
-The Committee also requested that the Auditor would report on general practice with regards to disclosures regarding Consumer Duty, and discussed this at its October 2023 meeting.
-Relevant disclosures are included in this Annual Report.

-Auditor Assessment and Independence

-The Audit Committee has reviewed BDO's independence policies and procedures, including quality assurance procedures.
+Auditor Assessment and Independence The Audit Committee has reviewed BDO's independence policies and procedures, including quality assurance procedures.
 It was considered that those policies and procedures remained fit for purpose.
 Christopher Meyrick is the Audit Partner allocated to the Company.
-The audit of the financial statements for the year to 30 September 2023 is his first as Audit Partner as it is the first year for which BDO have been the Company's auditors.
+The audit of the financial statements for the year to 30 September 2024 is his second as Audit Partner and it is the second year for which BDO have been the Company's auditors.
 The Committee has also taken into consideration the standing, skills and experience of the audit firm and the audit team, and is satisfied that BDO is both independent and effective in carrying out their responsibilities.

-The Audit Committee has discussed the findings of the FRC's recent 2023 Audit Quality Report on the quality of audits performed by BDO and questioned the audit team on any particular areas of the findings that caused them to change their audit approach and was relevant to the audit of the Company.
-Whilst the Committee is disappointed with the lack of progress since the previous Audit Quality Report, it has satisfied itself that none of the shortcomings identified are directly relevant to the audit of the Company.
+The Audit Committee has discussed the findings of the FRC's recent 2024 Audit Quality Report on the quality of audits performed by BDO and questioned the audit team on any particular areas of the findings that caused them to change their audit approach and was relevant to the audit of the Company.
+Whilst the Committee is disappointed with the lack of progress since the previous Audit Quality Report, it noted that the proportion of audits that were inspected and found to require "no more than limited improvements" had decreased noticeably compared with the previous year, and has satisfied itself that none of the shortcomings identified are directly relevant to the audit of the Company.